Software-defined networking meets IoT at the crossroads of VPN exhaustion, uptime challenges and limited network...

-challenges and limited network resources.
-The expected result is that SDN will help drive the expansion of IoT-enabled devices, enable more efficient network resource sharing and improve IoT service-level agreements (SLAs).
+resources.
+SDN will help drive the expansion of IoT-enabled devices, increase the efficiency of network resource sharing and improve IoT service-level agreements.
 In return, many vendors expect IoT will support SDN decisions and feed hungry policy engines.

 "SDN is only just beginning to be deployed and won't see full deployment by network operators for another two years.
 While that may seem a distant future, it's critical that providers and vendors are actively engaged today," Hanselman said.

-"As the Internet of Things matures, its interconnection needs will invert those of existing trends, namely low data volumes in very high numbers of connections," Hanselman said.
+"As the internet of things matures, its interconnection needs will invert those of existing trends -- namely, low data volumes in very high numbers of connections," Hanselman said.
 "The configuration flexibility that SDN offers can allow both network operators and enterprises to more flexibly allocate resources to cope with this shift.
 Network functions virtualization [NFV] can add scalability to the security and processing functions needed to handle this new wave of data."

-"Today the data center must provision another switch every time it reaches the maximum number of VPNs it can support with existing switches," Edlund said.
-"But using programmable networks, flow control and SDN, devices in growing device fleets can talk to each other without that additional hardware investment."
+"Today, the data center must provision another switch every time it reaches the maximum number of VPNs it can support with existing switches," Edlund said.
+"But, using programmable networks, flow control and SDN, devices in growing device fleets can talk to each other without that additional hardware investment."

-"Once service providers bring in SDN and NFV, they end up with new virtualized network applications that they haven't proven," said Charlie Ashton, senior director of networking solutions at Intel subsidiary Wind River, a vendor that supports uptime for network infrastructure platforms to connect IoT-enabled devices to the edge management system in the data center.
+"Once service providers bring in SDN and NFV, they end up with new virtualized network applications that they haven't proven," said Charlie Ashton, former senior director of networking solutions at Intel subsidiary Wind River, a vendor that supports uptime for network infrastructure platforms to connect IoT-enabled devices to the edge management system in the data center.
 The vendor uses its carrier-grade Titanium Server that integrates an NFV software platform to provide the reliability that IoT-related services require.

 "The Titanium Server for SDN and NFV deployments helps guarantee the level of service reliability that you need for IoT customers," he continued.